dydtaylor/LibsmolWE/README.md

 # Weighted Ensemble simulation with Smoldyn stochastic reaction-diffusion engine

-This software allows stochastic rare events to be simulated and analyzed, to calculate their probabilities and mean first-passage time statistics, by combining the Weighted Ensemble method with the Smoldyn simulation engine.
+This software simulates and analyzes stochastic rare events in particle-based reaction diffusion systems by combining the Weighted Ensemble method with the Smoldyn simulation engine.

-Here we provide a basic guide to getting LibsmolWE running and producing data that was used in ["Stochastic rare event simulation demonstrates receptor triggeringby kinetic segregation is influenced by oligomerization and close-contact mechanics" (Taylor, Allard, Read 2021)](https://www.biorxiv.org/content/10.1101/2021.09.29.462451v1).
+For details, and information about biological system under simulation, see ["Stochastic rare event simulation demonstrates receptor triggeringby kinetic segregation is influenced by oligomerization and close-contact mechanics" (Taylor, Allard, Read 2021)](https://www.biorxiv.org/content/10.1101/2021.09.29.462451v1).
-See paper for more details on the biological system.

 ---